 Katrl (kuh-TREHL) is visibly the largest dolphin at 7 feet and 280 pounds.
 If you need another field mark, she has a tall, triangular-shaped dorsal fin with a white stripe along the leading edge.
-Or during an aquatic presentation, look for a dolphin whose jumps are super high.
+Or during an Animal Spotlight, look for a dolphin whose jumps are super high.

 Munchkin was born Oct.
 21, 2000, at SeaWorld Texas and has been at Shedd since late 2015.
 “She has pretty dark marks around her eyes, like shadowing,” Maris says.
 “And her peduncle”—the base of her flukes—“is lighter gray than most of the rest of the animals in our collection.
 She’s a different color than everybody else.
 She’s also one of the smallest animals in the group.”
-Munchkin is a petite 6 feet long and 195 pounds—only larger than not-quite-3-year-old Makoa.
+Munchkin is a petite 6 feet long and 195 pounds—smaller than Kri but larger than 5-year-old male Makoa.

-“Makoa is one of our highest jumpers now,” Maris says, “and he just recently learned a breach behavior on cue, so he will fly through the air on this breach.
-He’ll turn and do a hug arc on his side.
-He also just learned the voluntary blood-taking behavior.
-Those are two big new ones for him.”
+“Makoa is one of our highest jumpers now,” Maris says, “and he just recently learned a backflip behavior on cue.
+Another impressive behavior is his breach.
+He’ll turn and do a huge arc on his side, flying through the air.”

-You don’t have to wait for one of the regularly scheduled aquatic presentations to see the dolphins in action.
-“The lags are very aerial and you’ll often see them coming up with their own amazing versions of jumps and leaps on their own.,” says Maris.
+You don’t have to wait for one of the Animal Spotlights to see the dolphins in action.
+“The lags are very aerial, and you’ll often see them coming up with their own amazing versions of jumps and leaps on their own,” says Maris.

 “The lags are very aerial and you’ll often see them coming up with their own amazing versions of jumps and leaps on their own.”Maris Muzzy, cetacean manager